SSH Hardening Tips for Linux Administrators & Security Researchers

 ClientAliveInterval 300 ClientAliveCountMax 2

-(7) Change default SSH port
+(7) Change the default SSH port

 less /etc/ssh/sshd_config